STI up 1.27% as economic data shows signs of 2021 recovery

 Outside the STI, active counters included Sembcorp Marine which climbed 12.8 per cent to 15 cents; and medtech firm QT Vascular, which fell 22.2 per cent to 0.7 cent.

-Elsewhere in Asia, key benchmarks for Hong Kong, Kuala Lumpur, Seoul and Jakarta ended higher.
+Elsewhere in Asia, key benchmarks for Hong Kong, Kuala Lumpur, Seoul and Jakarta ended higher yesterday.
 Markets in Japan are closed for a holiday.